WKQZ: History

 What is now Z93 was originally WRCI "Easy 93.5", an adult contemporary music station at 93.5 FM in Midland.
+The station began on December 14, 1976, as the city's third station and an affiliate of the Mutual Radio Network.
 WRCI was locally programmed at first, but in 1982, affiliated with the "Star Station" adult contemporary format delivered via satellite by Satellite Music Network.
 The station then tried a country format, known as "Kickin' Country 93.5 WRCI", for a very short period of time.

-After going off the air briefly, the station changed its calls to WKQZ, and in February 1986, returned to the air as "Z93-5 The Rock Station."
-Brian Maloney was the Program Director who launched the station and held morning drive.
+In January 1986, WRCI was sold to Josi Broadcasting and went off the air briefly.
+The station returned to the air on February 7, 1986, changed its calls to WKQZ and returned to the air as "Z93-5 The Rock Station."
+Brian Maloney was the program director who launched the station and held morning drive.
 Detroit radio consultant Paul Christy was influential in starting the station.
 Under its new rock format, "Z93-5" got off to a fast start and was well received by rock radio listeners in the Tri-Cities.
+In 1990, the station was sold to Winward Communications for $2 million.
 The station became presenting sponsor for many shows at the Saginaw Civic Center including Alice Cooper with Slaughter, Triumph, Ted Nugent and more.
 The station soon afterward shifted from 93.5 to 93.3, enabling a boost in power from 3,000 to 39,000 watts.